 Arsenic has been found in past bottom sediment sampling of Lake Mallalieu.

-Proposed dredging in northeast Lake Mallalieu would potentially re-release into Lake Mallalieu 3.62 tons of toxic arsenic, plus other toxic chemicals, embedded in lake bottom sediments.
+Depending on the depth and extent of any dredging in northeast Lake Mallalieu, dredging could potentially re-release into Lake Mallalieu toxic arsenic, plus other toxic chemicals, embedded in lake bottom sediments.

-Dredging projects of the scale now proposed by the LMA Board for northeast Lake Mallalieu and the upstream Willow River channels are logistically challenging, typically take a year or longer to obtain all permits required before dredging may begin, and are very expensive to implement.
+Dredging projects are logistically challenging, typically take a year or longer to obtain all permits required before dredging may begin, and are very expensive to implement.

-Community impacts of odors, noise, lighting, traffic, and other issues must be considered and taken into account.
+Community and environmental impacts of odors, noise, lighting, traffic, and other issues must be considered and taken into account.

 Dredging by either hydraulic or mechanical techniques always removes and destroys the existing aquatic community and habitat in the dredged area.

-Dredging projects of this scale also may irreparably damage or destroy other valued natural environments nearby the dredging area.
+Dredging projects also may irreparably damage or destroy other valued natural environments nearby the dredging area.

 The 2022 Lake Mallalieu Lake Management Plan establishes three ranked priorities to achieve in Lake Mallalieu: